 And that’s why I started this website.
-I only started this website in 2020 Summer.
+I only started in 2020 Summer.

-Since the idea for this essay came to me, I made it a personal rule to write everyday before I do anything else, and especially before any form of Consumption.
+When I had the idea for this essay, I made it a personal rule to write everyday before I do any other activity, and especially before any form of Consumption.
 Curiously, I’ve noticed that habitual Creation has made me feel more in control of life.

-Moreover, I relish that I’m making something everyday.
+Moreover, I took delight in the fact that I was making something everyday.

 By now I’ve spent at least 200 hours writing between 2020 July and now as I revise this, 2021 February.
 Currently there are more than 40 essays posted on this website.
 This is my pastime.

-I’ve found that I can’t trust myself to automatically do something, even something important, just because I enjoy doing it.
+I’ve found that I can’t trust myself to automatically do an activity, even an important activity, just because I enjoy doing it.

 While this became easier with time, it took the rather unreasonable span of three months to become automatic.